 "Parks/Salyer Property" herein means the mineral rights representing the porphyry copper deposit, located immediately southwest of the Cactus Property on contiguous private land in Arizona, USA.
-The Parks/Salyer Property is located 1.3 mi (2 km) SW from the Cactus open pit along the mine trend and demonstrates the same geological characteristics.
+The Parks/Salyer Property is located 1.3 mi (2 km) SW from the Cactus open pit along the mine trend and demonstrates the same geological, metallurgical and geotechnical characteristics.